 Introducing BassMX

 As a bit of an audiophile, the one thing that has always bothered me a little is the Amiga's perfect channel separation, also sometimes known as "drums on one speaker and the bassline on the other".
-This can cause the sound to be a unbalanced.
+This can cause the sound to feel unbalanced.
 I know that some people have been advocating to simply switch to mono, but that is a bridge too far for me - I'd like to keep it stereo.

 In theory this means that the bassline and drums are now on both speakers while the locations of other instruments are unaffected.
 In practice it depends on the actual instruments used.
 While the bass drum will be centred, the high-hat will not be, for example.
 Similar with a slap-bass, where the slap part will still be only on the original channel but the bass sound itself will be on both channels.

 I'm aware that this is not something that everybody will like, and that is fine of course.
 Below I have provided a couple of audio files that show the effect that BassMX has so that you can make up your own mind about it.
-Please note that BassMX is meant to be used with a stereo setup, this includes speakers but also earbuds and headphones.
+Please note that BassMX is meant to be used with a stereo setup, this includes not just speakers but also earbuds and headphones.
 If you are using a sound system with a subwoofer then you may not hear much difference.

 Lotus Turbo Challenge 2